zzzprojects/learn-orm/tutorials/docx/append-documents.md

 # Append Document

-In most software applications sometimes you need to export a report with word or any other format and you may also need to merge multiple exported documents into a single document as per requirements.
+In most software applications sometimes you need to export a report with the word or any other format and you may also need to merge multiple exported documents into a single document as per requirements.

  - To merge word documents, you need to collect contents from several documents and then put them into one.
- - You will also need to put these documents in particular order to merge them according to contents of documents.
+ - You will also need to put these documents in particular order to merge them according to the contents of the documents.

-**DocX** provides a easy and efficient way to merge two or more existing word documents.
+**DocX** provides an easy and efficient way to merge two or more existing word documents.

-Let's consider we have two word documents and we need to merge them into a single word document.
+Let's consider we have two documents and we need to merge them into a single word document.

 ```csharp
 public static void Example1()